 While the sculpture was a popular addition to the community, its also had a hard history.
 Since arriving in Alexandria more than 50 years ago, Big Ole has been set on fire by flaming arrows, robbed of his spear by vandals, and knocked over during a strong storm.
 Each time, the city of Alexandria has footed the bill for the statue’s repairs.
 Most recently, the community raised $26,000 for major restoration of the statue, which included structural repair and a fresh coat of paint.

-If You Visit Big Ole, America’s Biggest Viking
+Plan Your Visit to Big Ole, America’s Biggest Viking

 If you’re exploring central Minnesota, Big Ole is a unique place to visit.
 Located on the shore of Lake Agnes along the Central Lakes Trail, the area is buzzing with joggers, bicyclists, and other outdoor enthusiasts.

 Fun fact: Originally Big Ole had grey hair.
-In 1991 he went blonde, and today his hair is a fiery ginger.
+In 1991 he went blonde, and today his hair is a fiery red.

 Alexandria is also home to the adjacent Runestone Museum.
 The museum houses a variety of artifacts including the Kensington Runestone that inspired the city’s Viking lore.